 It is all too easy to succumb to adversity.
-When calls don’t go your way, or an opponent is giving you their A-game, it is always easier to give up and let the moment get away.
-Whether you’re on a team and you pass the pressure off to your teammate; or you are playing an individual sport, and decide you would rather deal with failure than fight to succeed.
-It is always easier to give up.
-Truly believing in yourself is the only key you need to take adversity head on.
+When calls don’t go your way or an opponent is giving you their A-game, it is always easier to give up and let the moment get away.
+Whether you’re on a team and pass the pressure off to your teammate, or you play an individual sport and back down from a personal fight, it is always easier to give up.
+It is easier said than done, but truly believing in yourself is the only key you need to take adversity head on.

-It is easier said than done.
 The pressure of competition when you don’t believe in yourself is a lonely, scary thing.
 It can become hard to control your breath, and you may start sweating or even shaking.
 The truth is that once you’ve hit that point—and anyone who has felt it knows—you are too far gone in that particular moment.
-That game and opportunity has eluded you once you realize that you have stopped believing in yourself.
-But how can you work to heighten that belief?
+That moment or opportunity eluded you once you stopped believing in yourself.

 Start believing in yourself and stop caring about everything else